 Penalties include up to ten years in prison, a fine of up to $20,000, or both.

-Burglary in the third degree includes unlawful entry of buildings not listed above with the intent to steal or commit a felony or gross misdemeanor.
-Penalties include a fine of up to $10,000, up to five years in prison, or both.
+Burglary in the third degree involves unauthorized entry into a building (under circumstances not listed above) when the defendant commits or intends to commit theft or a felony or gross misdemeanor.
+A person convicted of third-degree burglary faces up to five years in prison, a fine of $10,000, or both.